Aeration: The Name of the Game

-With the huge growth of online sales in recent years, the aeration market has become filled with a mass of products for ponds, lakes and reservoirs.
-It’s almost too easy to get caught up in the volume of options available, so how do you find the right product for you?
+With online sales skyrocketing in recent years, the aeration market has become filled with a mass of products for ponds, lakes and reservoirs – so how do you find the right product for you?

-In order to find the right system, having an understanding of what aeration is and which systems are the real deal is vital, says Reg Varney, international region manager for water quality management specialist, Otterbine.
+In order to find the right aeration system for your club, having an understanding of what aeration is and which systems are best is vital.
+But first, let’s define our key terms.

 What is water aeration?

-Dissolved oxygen is what allows aquatic plants, animals and beneficial bacteria to respire.
-In an artificial pond or lake environment, adequate dissolved oxygen must be added during the day and night, as both plants and bacteria respire and consume oxygen continually.
-It’s a hard balance to strike, but the right amount of dissolved oxygen in the water will help to keep plant and aquatic life healthy and aid beneficial bacteria which keeps the ecosystem in balance.
+Dissolved oxygen allows aquatic plants, animals, and beneficial bacteria to respire.
+In an artificial pond or lake environment, however, adequate dissolved oxygen must be added during day and night, as plants and bacteria need oxygen continually.

-Aeration is a tried and true water quality management tool which adds dissolved oxygen to your water body, preventing the negative, often harmful side effects caused by a lack of oxygen.
+Aeration, then, is an effective water quality management tool that adds dissolved oxygen to water, preventing the negative, often harmful side effects caused by a lack of oxygen.